Akash020803/basic-nn-model/README.md

 ### STEP 3:

-Create MinMaxScalar objects ,fit the model and transform the data.
+Create MinMaxScalar object, fit the model and transform the data.

 ### STEP 4: